aidswidjaja/osu-mac/docs/index.rst

 These community-developed osu-stable `Wineskins <http://wineskin.urgesoftware.com/tiki-index.php>`_ are the best way to play osu! ranked on your Mac.

 Not sure which wrapper you should get?
-Check out `install/choose.html`_
+Check out `Which Wineskin should I get? <install/choose.html>`_

 - `Get Technocoder's osu!
 Wineskin with support for Apple Silicon running under Rosetta 2 <install/rosetta.html>`_
 - `Get Technocoder's osu!
 Wineskin with support for macOS Catalina 10.15 and later <install/10-15.html>`_